 Radiation causes long-term chronic inflammation with poor healing and repair processes.
 Therefore, intestinal fistula caused by radiation manifests after a long lag period that could extend to years.

 Injuries in trauma or by a foreign body can result in non-healing abnormal connection with the intestine.

-There is a number of causes that are abbreviated in the mnemonic "FRIEND" (foreign body, radiation, inflammation, epithelization, neoplasm, distal obstruction).
+There is a number of causes that are abbreviated in the mnemonic "FRIENDS" (foreign body, radiation, inflammation, epithelization, neoplasm, distal obstruction, short fistula).
 These are known causes of non-healing fistula.
-Epithelization of the fistula lining can cause not to heal but does not by itself create a fistula.
-Similarly distal (to the fistula site) intestinal obstruction.
+Epithelization of the fistula lining prevent its healing, but does not by itself create a fistula.
+Similarly distal (to the fistula site) intestinal obstruction or short fistula.
 Failure of an intestinal fistula to heal after appropriate treatment raises the suspicion for these causes and mandates further investigation.

 The occurrence of intestinal fistulae varies depending on many factors.
 Underlying disease prevalence, type, and quality of surgical practice, quality of healthcare, the incidence of trauma, and the use of radiation are among the factors influencing the incidence of intestinal fistulae.

 In countries where Crohn's disease is prevalent, intestinal fistulae incidence tends to increase.
 Highly traumatic abdominal injuries in war zones and disaster areas are associated with a higher incidence of intestinal fistulae.
 Low-quality healthcare in countries with low income is associated with a higher incidence of pelvic fistulae from complicated obstetric conditions.

 Age, gender, and racial prevalence of fistulae follow the pattern of underlying diseases.
 Low-quality healthcare and surgical practice relate with a higher morbidity and mortality from intestinal fistulae.